 Signed Contract (only if required)

-Raise the first invoice for “first fortnight”[Min 10%]
+Raise the first invoice for “first fortnight”[Min 10%].. this would be a performa invoice and we would term this as security.

 If Partner does not respond within 72 hours, Customer can select another partner.
 We issue 1/3 warning to Partner before termination.